Discover Central Government

-How is the power of the Prime Minister changing?
+How is the power of the British Prime Minister changing?

-The Treasury has exerted more control over spending Departments and, as long as the relationship between the Chancellor of the Exchequer and the Prime Minister is a good one, this can enhance the power of the latter.
+The Treasury has exerted more control over spending Departments.
+As long as the relationship between the Chancellor of the Exchequer and the Prime Minister is a good one, this can enhance the Prime Minister’s power.

 The 24 hour news cycle of constant media coverage means that the Prime Minister has to quickly deal with any Government problem that occurs and, if necessary overrule Cabinet colleagues, in order to stop the Government from being portrayed as weak.

-Many areas of policy are now decided by negotiation in Europe with Ministers taking the lead rather than the Prime Minister.
-The Prime Minister will negotiate major issues, such as treaty changes, with other European Heads of Government but cannot be certain to get what he or she wants, as Cameron’s recent discussions on EU reform have shown.
+Up until 2019, many areas of policy were decided by negotiation in Europe with Ministers taking the lead rather than the Prime Minister.
+The Prime Minister negotiated major issues, such as treaty changes, with other European Heads of Government but could not be certain to get what he or she wanted.

 The Prime Minister is able to make appointments to the House of Lords, and still can, but there is now an Independent Appointments Commission to vet the people that the Prime Minister is proposing.